swiftech/SWState/README.md

 > The parameter `id` of `start()` or `post()` identifies

-### More
+# Advantage

-The `StateMachine` stores stats in memory by default, if you want to store states into other storage like database or nosql, there are 2 ways to get this done, implement a `StateProvide` or use `StateTransition` directly.
+The `StateMachine` stores states in memory by default, if you want to store states into other storage like database or nosql, there are 2 ways to get this done, implement a `StateProvide` or use `StateTransition` directly.

 Example: